ecency/steemapi/README.md

 # Interactive SteemAPI

-Steem Interactive API explorer, brought to you by eSteem and Busy, built on top of [steemjs](https://github.com/adcpm/steem).
+Steem Interactive API explorer, brought to you by eSteem, built on top of [steemjs](https://github.com/steemit/steem-js).
 Gives users and developers quickly get started with their development of applications on top of Steem.

 ## How to Use It